gvwilson/11-techbook/README.md

 -   *Because you enjoy doing it.*
     Some people like working with wood or wool;
     you might like working with words.

 -   *To gain a deeper understanding of the topic.*
     Writing requires research,
     and you'll gain expertise during the writing process.

-## 2. Don't start with a book.
+## Tip 2: Don't start with a book.

-Writing a book is a big undertaking, and it's easy to be discouraged.
+Writing a book is a big undertaking, and it's easy to get discouraged.
-Instead of tackling it head-on, start blogging regularly: one article a week, each a few hundred to a thousand words long.
+Instead of tackling it head-on, start blogging regularly, e.g., one article a week, each a few hundred to a thousand words long.
-Don't try to write them in the order you think they'll eventually go into the book—one reason to blog is to get a better idea of what should come before what—but as you become more comfortable, try writing multi-post series that can eventually become chapters.
+Don't try to write them in the order you think they'll eventually go into the book: one reason to blog is to get a better idea of what should come before what.

-## 3. Read, then write.

-Go through two or three of your favorite technical books and make notes about what their authors have done well.
-Doing this will give you some ideas for your own book, but it will also help you become more conscious of your writing—in musical terms, it will help you learn how to listen to yourself while you're playing.
-I learned a lot from the class Unix books by Kernighan et al [<a href="#Ke1979">Ke1979</a>, <a href="#Ke1981">Ke1981</a>, <a href="#Ke1983">Ke1983</a>, <a href="#Ke1988">Ke1988</a>] and from [<a href="#Ud1999">Ud1999</a>], but your tastes may vary.

-## 4. Start with a learner persona.

-A learner persona (i.e., your audience) is a short description of who you're trying to teach, what they already know, and what *they* want to learn [<a href="#Wi2019">Wi2019</a>].
-Create one or two (a primary and secondary audience) that are fairly similar and write for them, because a book that's meant for everyone is actually useful to no-one.
-And keep in mind the difference between a novice (who is trying to build a mental model), a competent practitioner (who has one and wants to fill in gaps in their knowledge), and an expert (who wants higher-level discussion of tradeoffs and alternatives): no single book can serve all three well.

-As a corollary,
-**don't write a general introduction to a topic** unless you're going to be one of the first two or three to market.
-Instead,
-focus on a particular aspect ("Python for Web Scraping") or a particular audience ("R for Librarians").
-Your potential audience may be smaller, but you'll reach a much higher percentage of that audience, and a focused book is much easier to write.

-## 5. Know your competition.

-Conduct research to find out what other resources exist for this topic, keeping in mind they don't have to be books.
-Where is the audience (which you have already identified) learning more about the topic?
-What can you offer that differs from and improves on what is on the market?
-The most common weakness in other resources is they are out of date or no longer accurate, but other times they are poorly organized, not well edited, or lack some unique insight you can bring to the topic.

-## 6. Avoid common mistakes.

--   **Avoid banal advice** (like "avoid common mistakes").
-    Few things are as frustrating to the reader as sentences like, "You should carefully consider users' needs,"
-    because no sensible person would recommend the opposite.
-    If you can't provide a checklist of specific things to consider, or a scenario to give the reader insight into how you think through that class of problem, you're giving them the intellectual equivalent of junk calories.

--   **Don't write to cover your ass.**
-    I've read or reviewed dozens of books that start with a short introduction to XYZ.
-    I cannot remember a single one that was actually useful.
-    If your audience knows Python,
-    they don't need a chapter-length intro to the language, and if they don't,
-    one isn't going to help them.
-    I eventually realized that authors included those short introductions so that they could claim the book was suitable for novices when they knew in their hearts it wasn't.
-It's perfectly acceptable to target an audience with more sophisticated knowledge than "none" or "basic."

--   **Don't try to be funny.**
-    Very few jokes are funny the second time you hear them;
-    even fewer can stand a third re-telling unless they're very, very dry.
-    And on a related note,
-    please don't use exclamation marks:
-    what you're writing probably isn't surprising,
-    and certainly won't be the second time around.
-    Most bold, italics, and underline formatting is superfluous<sup><a href="#footnote-1">1</a></sup>.
-Keep it simple.

-> <a id="footnote-1">1.</a> And remember: nobody reads footnotes.
->
--   **Don't try to compete with the internet.**
-    Reference manuals were invaluable to me forty years ago, but serve little purpose when the world's knowledge is just a click away.
-    You add value by explaining the *how* rather than recapitulating the *what*, so do that.

--   **Don't get too granular in detail.**
-    You'll want to
-    avoid spending months or years writing a book in such specific detail that a new version of the latest technology makes your advice obsolete or simply wrong.
-Generalize.
-Make your book as evergreen as you can, without being so general it's unhelpful.
-Your goal should be for your book to remain in print for three to five years.
+As you become more comfortable, though, try writing multi-post series that can eventually become chapters.

-## 7. Test your material.
+## Tip 3.
+Test your material.

-If I had run a workshop based on the material for my first book while I was writing it,
-I would have realized that several of my core assumptions about my audience were completely wrong while I still had time and energy to fix things.
+If you run even a single workshop based on the material for your book while you are writing it, you will almost certainly realize that several of your core assumptions about your audience and material are completely wrong *while you still have time and energy to fix things*.
-Conferences are always looking for tutorials, and dozens of learning sites exist to publish training courses you develop.
+Conferences are always looking for tutorials, your local college or university might be looking for a sessional course, and dozens of learning sites exist to publish training materials (though in this case you must be careful that their licensing allows you to re-use the material).
 Your colleagues will probably welcome some lunch & learn sessions, and if all else fails, you can create a YouTube channel to find out how your material sounds.

 A corollary is that
 there's no point trying material out if you don't **incorporate what you learn**.
-At a guess,
-every line of my most recent book has been rewritten at least twice, and a quick glance in the version control log tells me that some parts have been revisited over a dozen times.
+If you pay attention to feedback, you will probably rewrite every line of your book at least twice and revise some parts a dozen times or more.
+You can skip this work if you don't collect or act on feedback, but your book will almost certainly be a lot worse for it.

 > ### Union and Intersection
 >